 Chair: Jointly appointed by the Senior Vice President, Academic Affairs and the Senior Vice President, Resource Development; the chair has expertise in research involving the use of radioactive materials.
+Members Jointly appointed by the Senior Vice President Academic Affairs

 Members: Jointly appointed by the Senior Vice President, Academic Affairs and the Senior Vice President, Resource Development.
 Membership must include at least: a faculty member who is an authorized user for each type of use permitted by the license; the radiation safety officer; a representative of a nursing service; and a representative of management who is neither an authorized user nor a RSO.
 Members with a conflict of interest will recuse themselves from committee deliberations related to the conflict.